Ottawa, May 26, 2017

 This memorandum has been revised to:

 This memorandum outlines and explains the Canada Border Services Agency (CBSA) requirements and administrative policies regarding the report and control of cargo exported from Canada by air, highway, marine and rail carriers.
-Exporters of goods from Canada should refer to the following CBSA’s publications and guidelines: Memorandum D20-1-1, Exporter Reporting, and the Step-by-Step Guide to Exporting Commercial Goods from Canada.
+Exporters of goods from Canada should refer to the following CBSA’s publications and guidelines: Memorandum D20-1-1, Exporter Reporting, and Exporting Goods from Canada: A Handy Guide.

 This memorandum does not outline the policies and procedures for the reporting of goods under the Customs Self-Assessment (CSA) Program; consolidated cargo reporting requirements and process for freight forwarders; goods whether commercial or personal transported by an individual who does not meet the criteria for designation as a carrier; coasting trade licenses, outward reporting and release of commercial goods.
-For information on the Customs Self-Assessment (CSA) Program policies, guidelines and procedures; refer to Memorandum D3-1-7, Customs Self Assessment Program for Carriers.
-For information on freight forwarder reporting processes, refer to Memorandum D3-3-1, Forwarded and Consolidated Cargo – Import Movements.
+For information on the Customs Self-Assessment (CSA) Program policies, guidelines and procedures; refer to Memorandum D23-2-1, Customs Self-Assessment Program for Carriers.
+For information on freight forwarder reporting processes, refer to Memorandum D3-3-1, Freight Forwarder Pre-arrival and Reporting Requirements.
 For information on coasting trade license, refer to Memorandum D3-5-7, Temporary Importation of Vessels.
 For information relating to trade incentive programs that may apply, please refer to the D7 Memoranda Series For information on the release of commercial goods, please refer to Memorandum D17-1-4, Release of Commercial Goods.

 The Reporting of Exported Goods Regulations establish, under the authority of Part V, sections 95 to 97.2, of the Customs Act, who must report goods exported from Canada, as well as the time, place and manner of reporting those goods.
 In addition, the Regulations specify exceptions to the reporting requirements and alternatives to the general manner of reporting.